JackChilds/jsmysqldb/README.md

 ## Notes

-- You must **explitly** specify that the a table is allowed to be accessed
+- You must **explicitly** specify that the a table is allowed to be accessed
 - When the JSON is parsed in JS, data can be accessed in the following way: `data[row][columnName]`

 ## Disclosure